-Applications for GAPC Matching Grants should be accompanied by a letter of endorsement and pledge of a specified amount of financial support from the applicant’s congregation.
+Applications for GAPC Matching Grants must be accompanied by a letter of endorsement and pledge of a specified amount of financial support from the applicant’s congregation.
 Endorsement letters may be uploaded during the application process or sent seperately to gascholarship [at] uua [dot] org.
-However, an endorsement letter is not necessary if you are ONLY applying for a Youth and Young Scholarship and NOT a GAPC Matching Grant).
+However, an endorsement letter is not necessary if you only want to be considered for a Youth and Young Adult Scholarship.

 The Scholarship Committee, made up of three members of the GAPC, will review submitted applications and notify applicants of their acceptance by April 23.